PortableWeb

 Path Role

-assets/ Recommended: images, icons, fonts, bundled media.
+assets/ media/ Recommended: images, icons, fonts, audio, video.

-scripts/, styles/ Recommended: JavaScript modules and stylesheets.
+scripts/ styles/ Recommended: JavaScript modules and stylesheets.

 Design principles